Tips for a Green Picnic That is Healthy and So Much Fun Being in Nature

 1. Start with great healthy recipes:

-- Healthy Potato Salad: For some, a picnic just has to have potato salad.
-Here is a vegan healthy one.
+• Healthy Potato Salad: For some, a picnic isn’t complete without potato salad.
+Here is a vegan, healthy one.
 Potato Salad

-- Avocado Vegetable Dip: Much fresher and and better than the procery store dips: Avocado Vegetable Salad
+• Avocado Vegetable Dip: Much fresher and better than the produce store dips: Avocado Vegetable Salad

 2. Don’t Get Sick:

 People often get food poisoning when they go on picnics.
 There is no reason to suffer if you take a few simple precautions.
-Much food safety is related to meat so if you eliminate meat like I do then there is one less thing to think about.
+Much of food safety relates to meat, so if you eliminate meat like I do, there is one less thing to think about.

-- Wash your hands, before preparing food and right on site.
-You can set up a water container with a spigot and soap to wash with hands.
+• Wash your hands before preparing food, and do so on-site.
+You can set up a water container with a spigot and soap for hand washing.
 As a very last resort, waterless hand sanitizers or disposable hand wipes can be used.
-I always carry a sanitizer made with safe natural ingredients so I don’t pollute myself and the environment with chemicals.
+I always carry a sanitizer made with safe, natural ingredients so I don’t pollute myself and the environment with chemicals.

 3. Don’t Get Stung: (naturally)